algorandfoundation/docs/docs/get-details/dapps/pyteal/index.md

 This second expression is just `Int(1)` that gets passed back to the caller.

-The Router class is initialized with a string name (will be important below in [abi.json](TODO)) and a set of BareCallACtions.
+The Router class is initialized with a string name (will be important below in [abi.json](TODO)) and a set of BareCallActions.
 A Bare Call is an application call transaction with 0 application arguments.

 Each OnComplete type may have an associated OnCompleteAction, the options are: